cea-hpc/modules/doc/source/module.rst

  The location of the master Modules package file directory containing module command initialization scripts, the executable program **modulecmd.tcl**, and a directory containing a collection of master *modulefiles*.

+**MODULES_COLLECTION_PIN_VERSION**

+ If set to **1**, register exact version number of modulefiles when saving a collection.
+Elsewhere modulefile version number is omitted if it corresponds to the implicit or explicitly set default version.

 **MODULES_COLLECTION_TARGET**